Planning Model

-This article outlines a different mothodology for strategic planning, one which enrolls the organization’s entire constituency, enabling the participation of stakeholders in conversations for possibilities.
-This different planning model encourages organizations to leave their baggage behind, create new opportunity to dream of, and document the "what could be", consistent with the organization's vision.
+This article outlines a different model for organizational transformation, one which enrolls the organization’s entire constituency, enabling the participation of stakeholders in conversations for possibilities.
+This different model encourages organizations to leave their baggage behind, create new opportunity to dream of, and document the "what could be", consistent with the organization's vision.

 Start in the Future